BoooC/IC-Contest-Cell-Based/README.md

   - All patterns passed successfully.

 #### Grade A Standards for 2021:
-- [x] Gate-Level and RTL simulation must be completely accurate under a clock cycle of 30 ns.
+- [x] All test patterns have successfully passed both gate-level and RTL simulations under a clock cycle of 30 ns.
 - [x] Area < 22,000 um²